-Stars & galaxies
+Stars and galaxies

 Stars are born, become middle aged and eventually die (usually in a spectacular fashion).
 In the process, they make almost everything in the Universe.